loganrouleau/loganrouleau.github.io/_posts/2018-07-15-knee-knacker-race-report.markdown

 ## Leg 4 - 12.6 km, plan: 1:35 - 1:50

 I was quite relieved to have finished the previous leg and looking forward to a few minutes of rest.
 I had planned to stop for up to 5 minutes at each major aid station depending on how I was feeling.
-Alternating between ice cold sponges and frantically chewing some solid food, 5 minutes went be fast.
+Alternating between ice cold sponges and frantically chewing some solid food, 5 minutes went by fast.
 I said goodbye to my crew for the last time and headed off toward Mount Seymour Road.

 Although I was still on track for a 6:15 finish I knew going into the final leg that I wasn't racing anymore.
 I was now focused solely on completing the leg.
 Almost 20 people passed me during my final 2 hours on the course, and without them I would have been much slower yet.
 Each time someone went by I said hi or congratulated them and then tried to stay behind them for as long as I could before taking another walking break.